clairton/unoapi-cloud/README.md

 CLEAN_CONFIG_ON_DISCONNECT=true to clean all saved redis configurations on disconnect number, default is false CONFIG_SESSION_PHONE_CLIENT=Unoapi Name that will be displayed on smartphone connection CONFIG_SESSION_PHONE_NAME=Chrome Browser Name = Chrome | Firefox | Edge | Opera | Safari WHATSAPP_VERSION=Version of whatsapp, default to local Baileys version.
+Format is `[2, 3000, 1019810866]`
 ```

 Bucket env to config assets media compatible with S3, this config can't save in redis: